-There is no shortage of gluten free diet information available to you via the internet.
-This can be both good and bad!
+A lot of gluten-free diet information is available to you on the Internet.
+This can be both good and bad.
 Be sure that your sources of information are reliable.
-These are some apps and websites I recommend:
+Here are some websites and apps I recommend:

 Transitioning to a diet without gluten is a process.
-Learning the ins and outs of the diet, along with finding gluten free alternatives your child likes, can take time.
-Hopefully these tips will help to make the transition a little less stressful.
+Learning the ins and outs of the diet, along with finding gluten-free alternatives your child likes, can take time.
+I hope these tips will help make the transition a little less stressful.

 For more help, please reach out to the Celiac Disease Center at Cincinnati Children’s.
 We offer expert care from pediatric gastroenterologists, registered dietitians and nurses in one well-coordinated clinic.
 Our team has the deep experience and expertise to provide an accurate diagnosis, education about celiac disease, and the support your family needs to adapt to a gluten-free lifestyle.
 We also care for young people with wheat allergies and non-celiac gluten sensitivities.
 You can also follow us on Twitter @CincyKidsCeliac.